awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 6. The Shared Services account and VPC provide commonly used patterns for organizations that have resources other than core network infrastructure that the organization needs to be share.
 Some examples include [AWS Directory Service for Microsoft Active Directory](http://aws.amazon.com/directoryservice/) (AWS Managed Microsoft AD), agile collaboration applications, and package or container repositories.

-7. An optional External Access VPC for shared applications, remote access (RDP/SSH) bastion hosts, or other resources that require public internet access is not included in the best practices configuration and is depicted for illustration purposes only.
+7. An optional External Access VPC for shared applications, remote access (RDP/SSH) bastion hosts, or other resources that require public internet access is not included in the sample configuration and is depicted for illustration purposes only.

 8. Additional workload accounts can have application VPCs and Transit Gateway attachments deployed when provisioned by the solution.
 Deployment of network infrastructure in these workload accounts is dependent on your input to the network-config.yaml file.